SWE-agent/minimal-agent-tutorial/tutorial.md

 ```

 That's it!

-Now imagine the agent does something stupid (like calling `vim`) and a `TimeoutError` is triggered.
-No problem, this will just cause the error message to be appended to the messages and the
+For example, if the agent does something stupid (like calling `vim`) and a `TimeoutError` is triggered, this will cause the error message to be appended to the messages and the
 LM can pick up from there, hopefully realizing what it did wrong.

 However, we might only limit this behavior to some known problems or add more information to the message.
 In this case, we can be more specific, for example